Career Profile of a Visual Artist

 Career Advancement as an Artist

-As an artist's career begins to build momentum, the artist may be receiving commissions to make new works of art or may be selling regularly through an art dealer or the artist's own studio.
+As an artist's career begins to build momentum, the artist may be receiving commissions to make new works of art or selling regularly through an art dealer or the artist's own studio.

 The list of noteworthy artists is practically infinite.
 Every society and every time period has its own noteworthy artists.
 Leonardo da Vinci (Renaissance) and Frida Kahlo (20th century) are two examples of famous artists in the Western World.